 How old are store-bought eggs?

 Store-bought eggs are at least 6 weeks old!
 Consider all the nutrients that have already been lost in that time!
-Not to mention, store-bought eggs have also been washed.
+Not to mention, store-bought eggs have also been washed and should never be stored at room temperature.

 Egg Preservation Methods